 What the neoliberal wing of Rubin is to Democrats, the neoconservative wing of Wolfowitz is to Republicans.
 But the establishment neocons are dead.
 Or will be dead soon (have you seen Dick Cheney or John McCain recently?)
 They inspire no one within the Republican ranks and reek of responsibility for America’s most embarrassing decade.

 Let me be clear, I’m not (necessarily) a radical left-wing critic of the Democrat party.
 I want Summers at the Fed and I think Rubin has suffered far more blame than he deserves.
 But I worry about what it takes to get to the top.
 Not for the clearly brilliant young hotshots like Summers (one of Harvard’s youngest tenured faculty) but for the dumber tools in the shed.
 The guys who went to all the top schools, did all the right things, are smarter than the average guy, but are still kind of dumb.
 These are the people that have no original ideas of their own, but move the party forward in their own minuscule way.
-They are the people reporting to the guy reporting to the guy (reporting to the guy) reporting to Gene Sperling or Tim Geithner.
+They are the people reporting to the guy reporting to the guy (reporting to the guy) reporting to Tim Geithner.
 Maybe they held a policy job at a think tank or made it through lower positions at Goldman.
 Or something.

 The only way for this bland hero to advance in the Democratic Party, is to tow the Very Serious Party line.
 This will never bring them to the top, but it will secure their position as a kinda-sorta-maybe top official within the Democratic Party.
 There is no room for iconoclastic ideas.
 Not if you want a safe path to the top.
 You can’t ever become an iconoclastic insider.